NilPointer-Software/bdfd-wiki/src/bdscript/editSplitText.md

 # $editSplitText
-Edits a splitted text element using it's index.
+Edits a splitted text element using its index.

 ## Syntax
 ```